Operation Chenla II

-Operation Chenla II or Chenla Two was a major military operation conducted by the Khmer National Armed Forces (FANK) during the Cambodian Civil War from 20 August until 3 December 1971.
+Operation Chenla II or Chenla Two was a major military operation conducted by the Khmer National Armed Forces (FANK) during the Cambodian Civil War from 20 August to 3 December 1971.

 Background

-During the days of Prince Norodom Sihanouk's rule in Cambodia in the 1960s, the People's Army of Vietnam (PAVN) and their Viet Cong (VC) allies were able to use base areas in Cambodian territory in order to provide logistical support for their combat troops within South Vietnam.
-Following the March 1970 coup led by the pro-U.S. General Lon Nol, the PAVN aggressively expanded their control over the provinces of northeastern Cambodia, coming dangerously close to the capital Phnom Penh.
+During the 1960s, under Prince Norodom Sihanouk, the People's Army of Vietnam (PAVN) and the Viet Cong (VC) used base areas in Cambodia to support operations in South Vietnam.
+After the March 1970 coup led by General Lon Nol, PAVN and VC forces expanded their presence in northeastern Cambodia and advanced closer to Phnom Penh.

-Initially, the small, largely untrained and poorly-equipped FANK was not up to the challenge, especially against the larger and more experienced PAVN/VC forces.
-However, by the summer of 1971, and with massive American and South Vietnamese assistance and instructions, the FANK grew into a force of more than one-hundred thousand men.
+At the start of the conflict, FANK was small, poorly trained, and inadequately equipped, particularly in comparison with the more experienced PAVN/VC forces.
+By mid-1971, however, with substantial assistance from the United States and South Vietnam, FANK had expanded to more than 100,000 personnel.

-During the period between September 1970 and June 1971, the FANK won its first victories after they successfully dislodged elements of the PAVN 9th Division along Route 13 and in some parts of the Mekong Delta.
+Between September 1970 and June 1971, FANK achieved a number of early successes, including operations against elements of the PAVN 9th Division along Route 13 and in parts of the Mekong Delta.

-By April 1971, Lon Nol decided to renew the offensive against the PAVN/VC forces, taking advantage of the high morale among the FANK troops following the partial success of Operation Chenla I. For the FANK everything was at stake, as many reserves and prestige were invested in the operation.
-The FANK High Command's main objective was to reopen all of Route 6 and to secure the road between Kampong Cham and the isolated garrison at Kampong Thom.
-A FANK task-force of ten infantry battalions – again including a large percentage of Khmer Krom troops – gathered into three brigade groups supported by armour and artillery was assembled for the operation, which relied heavily on U.S. air support to soften an estimated two PAVN divisions in the region.
+In April 1971, Lon Nol decided to resume offensive operations against PAVN/VC forces following the partial success of Operation Chenla I. The principal objective of Chenla II was to reopen Route 6 and secure the road between Kampong Cham and the isolated garrison at Kampong Thom.
+For the operation, FANK assembled a task force of ten infantry battalions, including a large proportion of Khmer Krom troops, organized into three brigade groups and supported by armour and artillery.
+The plan also relied heavily on U.S. air support against an estimated two PAVN divisions in the area.